iynehz/perl5-Graphics-Grid/README.md

 standard "plot" system.
 - It has a "unit" system. a "unit" is basically a numerical value plus a unit.
-The default unit is "npc" (Normalised Parent Coordinates), which describes an object's position or dimension relative to those of the parent viewport.
-So when defining a grob, for example a rectangle, usually you do not specify its (x, y) position or width or height in absolute values, instead you specify its relative position, and width and height in ratio to the viewport on which the rectangle is drawn.
+The default unit is "npc" (Normalised Parent Coordinates), which describes an object's position or dimension either in relative to those of the parent viewport or be absolute.
+So when defining a grob, for example for a rectangle you can specify its (x, y) position or width or heightha relative to a viewport, although absolute values are also possible and you can combine relative and absolute values.
 Beause of this design, it's easy to adapt a plot to various types and sizes of graphics devices.
 - Similar to many stuffs in the R world, parameters to the R "grid" library are vectorized.
 This means a single rectangular "grob" object can actually contain information for multiple rectangles.